Conor Gallagher: Atlético Madrid

 On 21 August 2024, Atlético Madrid announced that they had signed Gallagher on a five-year contract.
 The transfer fee was reported by The Guardian to be in the region of £34 million.
 The transfer was met with mixed reactions from Chelsea fans.

+2024–25 season

 Gallagher made his official debut for Atlético as a 58th-minute substitute for Rodrigo Riquelme in the team's 2024–25 La Liga season opener against Girona at the Estadio Metropolitano on 25 August.
 He scored the opening goal in a 3–0 win over Valencia on 15 September, becoming the first Englishman to score a league goal for the club.
+Seven days later, he scored his second La Liga goal in a 1–1 draw with Rayo Vallecano.
 His early performances for Atlético were praised, with the BBC describing him as "an unqualified success so far".

-On 12 March 2025, Gallagher scored his first UEFA Champions League goal in the opening minute of the second leg of the Round of 16 matchup against Real Madrid to push the aggregate to 2–2 and force extra time.
+On 12 March 2025, Gallagher scored his first UEFA Champions League goal in the opening minute of the second leg of the Round of 16 matchup against Real Madrid to level the aggregate score at 2–2.
+Atlético went on to lose the tie in a penalty shootout after there were no further goals during the match.

+In June 2025, Gallagher was part of the Atlético Madrid squad that competed at the 2025 FIFA Club World Cup in the United States.
+He appeared in all three matches as Atleti were eliminated at the group stage, losing 4–0 to Paris Saint-Germain and beating Seattle Sounders and Botafogo 3–1 and 1–0 respectively.

+2025–26 season

+In his second season at Atlético, Gallagher was primarily used as a substitute by coach Diego Simeone.
+Despite his lack of starting opportunities, Gallagher was one of only two players to appear in all 27 of Atleti's matches in 2025–26 prior to his departure from the club.

+His first goal of the season came in a 1–1 draw against Mallorca on matchday 5, eleven minutes after appearing as a substitute for Pablo Barrios.
+On 4 November 2025, he scored the second goal of a 3–1 win over Union Saint-Gilloise in the UEFA Champions League.
+On 21 December, he scored his second La Liga goal of the season, and third in all competitions, after replacing the injured Nicolás González in a 3–0 win away at Girona.

+Gallagher's final appearance for Atleti came in the 2–1 Supercopa de España semi-final loss to city rivals Real Madrid.
+He played the first 45 minutes in the match played in Jeddah, Saudi Arabia on 8 January 2026.